Are Writing Contests Worth the Fees?

 ODDS OF WINNING

 Often it is difficult to determine the odds of winning, because even the contest organizers cannot know how many entries they will get from year to year.
 However, you can do a little research and look at the contest press releases announcing winners from previous years, and sometimes that will tell you the number of entrants.
 Also, look at previous years’ winners to see if any well-known authors are included.
-If they are, then you know the contest has broad appeal and likely draws a sizeable number of entries.
+If they are, then you know the contest has broad appeal and likely draws a sizable number of entries.

 CONTEST TERMS - BE VERY CAREFUL!!